⚠️ We are currently updating our 2021/22 tax guidance across the website

 My bank account pays ‘rewards’: does the personal savings allowance apply to them?

 The PSA applies only to savings income as defined by law.
 This means that even if you receive income that you think of as savings income, if it is not within the definition, it is not eligible for the PSA.
 Equally, it is not eligible for the starting rate of savings.

-The situation can be very confusing in relation to certain types of ‘reward’ accounts which many banks offer.
-If you receive any interest (whether on the reward account or on a different account), you should now receive that gross and it will be eligible for the PSA.
+The situation can be very confusing in relation to certain types of ‘reward’ accounts which banks may offer.
+If you receive any interest (whether on the reward account or on a different account), you should receive that gross and it will be eligible for the PSA.
 The treatment of ‘rewards’ however depends on the nature of the reward.
 It is very possible that you will receive the reward net of 20% tax; in addition, the reward may not be eligible for the PSA.
 There is often limited guidance available from the bank, and the nature of the reward can vary from account to account.